wxfcc/jcc/README.md

 # jcc
 A C language compiler based on java

-Just to study write a C language compiler.
+Just studying to write a C language compiler.